 Vaporisers and humidifiers don’t make coughing better.
 Also, young children might accidentally swallow the vaporiser solution (usually containing menthol or eucalyptus) or burn themselves.

 Honey might reduce how bad a cough is and how long it lasts.
 But you shouldn’t give honey to children younger than 12 months because of the risk of infantile botulism, a rare but serious form of food poisoning.

 Usually a cough following a cold will improve with time, no matter how you treat it.

 If your child’s cough is caused by asthma, you can usually prevent it with appropriate treatment.

-You can minimise the risk of inhaling foreign bodies by not letting toddlers and infants eat nuts or play with small objects that they can easily inhale.
+You can minimise the risk of inhaling foreign objects by not letting toddlers and infants eat whole nuts or play with small objects that they can easily inhale.

 Unfortunately, you can’t prevent a cough caused by a viral infection.